Hard Gel Vs Builder Gel

 Pros Of Hard Gel

-Many people opt for hard gel because it offers a natural finish that can last for weeks.
-In addition, while it has a thick consistency, the hard gel can easily be filed down after it’s cured, so it looks undetectable on the nails.
+In addition, although it has a thick consistency, the hard gel can be easily filed down after curing, making it undetectable on the nails.

 1. Adds Length

 Square, almond, and oval-shaped nails are trending, but it can be challenging to achieve length if you struggle with growing your nails.
-Hard gel can instantly create an extension and offer support to your entire nail plate.

 Also, hard gel can add length that looks natural and help grow your real nails, which is why many prefer this gel formula.